Preschool and Kindergarten

 Schedule a tour

-At Brush Creek Montessori School, we believe in nurturing the individual essence of each child to help them become capable, empathetic world citizens.
+At Santa Rosa (formerly Brush Creek) Montessori School, we believe in nurturing the individual essence of each child to help them become capable, empathetic world citizens.
 Our mission is to provide an inviting and prepared environment that supports the holistic development of children aged 2 - 6 years.
 With our unique bilingual program and experienced teachers, we offer a rich educational experience grounded in the Montessori philosophy.
-Brush Creek Montessori School is a nonprofit organization governed by a Board of Directors.
+Santa Rosa Montessori School is a nonprofit organization governed by a Board of Directors.

 click to read